Vet approved

 The difference between DHPP and DHLPP?
 The latter includes a leptospirosis vaccine.
 Photo: Shine Nucha

-This vaccine is the “core” canine vaccine given to puppies and adult dogs to protect them from several serious and possibly fatal contagious canine viral diseases.
+The DHLPP vaccine is the “core” canine vaccine given to puppies and adult dogs to protect them from several serious and potentially fatal contagious canine viral diseases.
+A core vaccine is considered essential for all domestic dogs in the United States.

 So what’s the difference between DHPP and DHLPP?
 The “L” in DHLPP stands for leptospirosis, which many veterinarians do not include in their routine vaccine — making it a DHPP vaccine.
+That’s why you may be more familiar with DHPP or the Da2PP vaccine. (“H” and “a2” are the same thing.)
+We’ll discuss all of these below.

 Years ago, the DHLPP vaccine was given annually to all dogs.
 Today, after a series of puppy vaccinations, the DHLPP is generally given every 3 years or less.